$39 Essential • DOCX • 5–10 mins

 What recruiters scan first

-- Tickets & licences: easy to find (top third of page).
+- Tickets & licences: easy to find in the top third of the page.

-- FIFO/site language that matches the role (cleaning, housekeeping, kitchen utility, crib/dining).
+- FIFO/site language that matches the role: cleaning, housekeeping, kitchen utility, crib and dining.

 - Short bullets that show outcomes and reliability, not long task lists.

-- Availability/roster flexibility (only if you can genuinely support it).
+- Availability and roster flexibility, only if you can genuinely support it.

 Suggested structure

-Professional Summary: 4–5 lines focused on safety mindset, reliability, stamina, teamwork.
+Professional Summary: 4–5 lines focused on safety mindset, reliability, stamina and teamwork.

 Tickets & Licences: list what you actually hold.
 If not held, do not claim it.

-Employment History: 2–4 roles, each with 5–8 bullets where info allows.
+Employment History: 2–4 roles, each with 5–8 bullets where information allows.

 Example summary (template)

-Reliable utility/cleaning worker with experience supporting fast-paced hospitality and general labour environments.
-Strong safety mindset, consistent hygiene standards, and a practical, team-first approach.
-Confident following procedures, working to schedules, and maintaining clean, well-stocked and compliant work areas.
-Known for turning up, working hard, and keeping standards high under pressure.
+Reliable utility and cleaning worker with experience supporting fast-paced hospitality and general labour environments.
+Strong safety mindset, consistent hygiene standards and a practical, team-first approach.
+Confident following procedures, working to schedules and maintaining clean, well-stocked and compliant work areas.
+Known for turning up, working hard and keeping standards high under pressure.

 Bullet examples